 Under Part 5 of the Sustainable Forests (Timber) Act 2004 (the Act), VicForests must prepare a TRP in relation to the Allocation Order for undertaking management activities associated with timber harvesting including forest regeneration.
 TRPs must also be consistent with the Allocation Order and any relevant Code of Practice related to timber harvesting.

-Clause 18 of the Allocation Order states that VicForests must submit an annual report to the Secretary to DJPR by 30 September each year describing the area of timber harvested and regeneration results for the preceding financial year for ash and mixed species forest stand types.
-DJPR will continue to monitor VicForests' regeneration results.
+Specified condition 10 (7) of the Allocation Order states that VicForests must submit an annual report to the Secretary to DJPR by 30 September each year describing the area of timber harvested and regeneration results for the preceding financial year for ash and mixed species forest stand types.